app development governance security and compliance

 Team Kissflow

-In recent years, Application Development has become one of the key strategies to achieve digitalization goals for businesses of all sizes.
-Enterprise apps help businesses streamline internal operations to boost productivity and enhance customer service.
+In recent years, application development has become one of the key strategies for achieving digitalization goals for businesses of all sizes.
+Enterprise apps help businesses streamline internal operations, boost productivity, and enhance customer service.

-But relying on mobile apps comes at a price.
-Enterprise software has become one of the weakest links prone to malicious attacks.
+However, relying on enterprise software comes with its own set of challenges.
+Enterprise applications have become one of the weakest links prone to malicious attacks.

 The growing adoption of mobile apps has increased vulnerability risk and exposure.
 According to a 2022 report by Forrester, up to 35 percent of external attacks on businesses exploit vulnerabilities in software and about 32 percent exploit vulnerabilities in web applications.